 What You Need to Get Started

-Before you can even start about setting up your home business, you first need to complete a training program so you can get qualified in your region/state.
+Before you can even start about setting up your home business of massage therapists in Montreal, you first need to complete a training program so you can get qualified in your region/state.
 Each state or municipality will have their own license or credential requirements, so you need to make sure you are well aware of what’s required on your end.
 There’s also a good chance you’ll need to pass the Massage & Bodywork Licensing Exam (MBLEx).

 You can easily locate programs and schools that offer the program by checking out the AMTA (American Massage Therapy Association) School members.

 Once you have gone ahead and taken the necessary programs and courses, passed the MBLEx, and you’ve obtained your official license or gotten your credentials, you’re ready to start outfitting your home office.
 The first step always needs to be to check the local zoning, licensure, and permits required in your town or city.
 Each state has its own regulations regarding home businesses.
 You want to follow everything by the book so that you don’t run into any issues.

 Next, it’s important to think about what kind of massage therapist you are.
 Are you the type that moves around lots?
 Will you be offering additional services such as aromatherapy?
 Will you have a lot of equipment outside of the actual massage therapy table?
 These answers will help determine how big of an appointment room you need.

 There’s also the fact that your patients will expect a private and quiet experience, so you don’t want your office to be in the middle of the home, surrounded by chaos.
 Ideally it should be somewhere on its own and even have its own separate entrance/exit just for your patients.

 Don’t forget that you should also offer your patients a bathroom to use, and a waiting area.